syncfusion-content/blazor-docs/blazor/accumulation-chart/adaptive-layout.md

 ---
 layout: post
-title: Adaptive Lao=yout in Blazor Accumulation Chart Component | Syncfusion
+title: Adaptive Layout in Blazor Accumulation Chart Component | Syncfusion
 description: Checkout and learn here all about Adaptive Layout in Syncfusion Blazor Accumulation Chart component and more.
 platform: Blazor
 control: Accumulation Chart